mike9251/simswap-inference-pytorch/README.md

   - *smooth_mask_value* - an odd non-zero value.
 It's used for smoothing edges of the post-processing mask.
 Usually is set to *erode_mask_value* + 1.
   - *face_detector_threshold* - values in range [0.0...1.0].
 Higher value reduces probability of FP detections but increases the probability of FN.
   - *specific_latent_match_threshold* - values in range [0.0...inf].
 Usually takes small values around 0.05.
+  - *enhance_output* - whether apply GFPGAN model or not as a post-processing step.

 ### Examples of post-processing mask